“Small, family-friendly hotel near Crete's north coast, set in a walled garden with a sparkling pool”

-The 3-Room Suites are best (especially for older kids) as they have a double and a twin bedroom plus a single sofabed in the sitting room and space for a baby cot.
-The 2-Room Suites have 2 single sofabeds in their living rooms and can fit a baby cot, too
+The 3-Room Apartments are best (especially for older kids) as they have a double and a twin bedroom plus a single sofabed in the sitting room and space for a baby cot.
+The 2-Room Apartments have 1 or 2 single sofabeds in their living rooms and can fit a baby cot, too

 No baby monitors provided, but if you BYO the signal works everywhere, so you can eat in the restaurant while little ones sleep in their rooms

 Remember baby and child equipment may be limited or need pre-booking

 The suites' basic kitchenettes have a fridge, kettle and hob so you can whip up snacks and baby food if needed (you can ask for a blender if required).
 The restaurant serves food all day until 9pm; there are also takeaways and child-friendly cafés and restaurants nearby.
 The nearest supermarket and a bakery are 20 metres from the hotel

 The pool isn't fenced and doesn't have a shallow end